 Draft Trail Plan

-A new draft of the trail plan integrating the information from the Stantec Report will be available for review here once completed.
+A new draft of the trail plan integrating the information from the Stantec Report is available for download below:

 June 22nd, 2017 Public Review Meeting